Structure of the Italian Navy: Submarines Command

-The Submarines Command (Comando Sommergibili della Marina Militare - MARICOSOM) is based in Rome and headed by a Counter admiral or contrammiraglio.
+The Submarines Command (Comando Sommergibili della Marina Militare - MARICOSOM) is based in Rome and headed by a Counter Admiral.
 The commanding officer of the Submarines Command also heads the Navy General Staff's 5th Department Submarines, and thus is responsible for all submarine assets of the navy, and their procurement, maintenance, development, training, and operational doctrine.
+Submarine operations are conducted by the Submarines Flotilla (Comando Flottiglia Sommergibili - COMFLOTSOM) in Taranto.